pzelnip/katas/README.md

 # Katas

 This repo holds some of my solutions to various coding katas I've attempted.
-Note that for some of the katas alternate approaches were taken in previous commits, thus to see all the different ways I've solved them, you (currently) have to look through the commit history.
+Note that for some of the katas alternate approaches were taken in previous commits, and are tagged as such.

 # Katas Done